gflohr/homebrew-homebrew/README.md

 # My Homebrew Formulae

-This is a tap for [homebrew](https://brew.sh) with formulae for software that I have written or like.
+This is a tap for [homebrew](https://brew.sh) with formulae for software that I have written, like, or need.

 ## Installation